zyonet/coding-notes/tensorflow.rst

 If you are using zsh shell, you need to open ``~/.zshrc`` file under your home directory, then add above exports to the file, save and exit.
 If not using zsh shell, you can just add them in ``~/.bash_profile``.

+.. tip:: You can use ``printenv`` to check the existing env vars in your machine.